 Tax free bonds are suitable for risk-averse investors, retirees, individuals in higher tax brackets, or seeking diversification for stable, long-term and tax-efficient income.

-Tax free bonds are considered safe as they are issued by government-backed entities and select public sector enterprises.
+Tax free bonds in India are considered safe as they are issued by government-backed entities and select public sector enterprises.
 However, they are subject to interest rate, liquidity and inflation risks if sold before maturity.

 Tax free bonds are issued with tenures of 10, 15 or 20 years.